5G/tweets-cc/README.md

 * Serverless Twitter
 * React + Firebase
 * Feed uses react-flip-move animation library
+* Deployed via Heroku so it may take 30 secs for the dyno to spin up

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).